Reinitathomas/Reinita-Thomas-VRV-Security-Python-Intern-Assignment/README.md

 ### **Core Requirements**

-Your Python script should implement the following functionalities:
+The Python script should implement the following functionalities:

 1. **Count Requests per IP Address**:
     - Parse the provided log file to extract all IP addresses.